Areandra/GirlsMaps/README.md

-# 💄 Girls Map - Sistem Peta Digital Penjual Skincare & Make Up
+# 💄 Girls Map - Skincare & Makeup Digital Map System

-**Girls Map** adalah sistem informasi geografis (GIS) berbasis web yang dirancang khusus untuk membantu perempuan menemukan lokasi toko kosmetik, *skincare*, dan *make up* secara akurat.
-Proyek ini merupakan implementasi Rekayasa Perangkat Lunak (RPL) dengan pendekatan *user-centered design* untuk memberikan solusi pencarian produk kecantikan yang terintegrasi.
+**Girls Map** is a web-based Geographic Information System (GIS) specifically designed to help women locate cosmetic, skincare, and makeup stores accurately.
+This project is a Software Engineering (RPL) implementation utilizing a user-centered design approach to provide an integrated solution for beauty product discovery.

 ---